ministryofjustice/cloud-platform/docs/Architecture-Offical.md

 Self-service requires good documentation, automated processes, and maintaining sufficient oversight.

-### Clusters are cattle
+### Cattle not pets

-Service teams should expect that pods will be treated like "cattle not pets", which is what Kubernetes is designed for.
-Pods will be shuffled between nodes for lots of reasons, such as nodes being drained due to planned recycling schedule, or due to failures.
-This means service teams design for High Availability (HA), which typically means pod images are stateless, have multiple replicas and state is held in stores which are replicated.
+Apps are cattle.
+When a service team hosts its software on Cloud Platform, it needs to accept it will be treated like cattle not pets.
+The containers/pods will be herded between server nodes for lots of reasons, such as nodes being drained due to a planned recycling schedule, or due to failures.
+This approach is great for scaling, efficiency and high availability (HA).
+But it needs the software containers to be designed as a [12 Factor App](https://12factor.net/) and data/state held in cloud storage.

+Infrastructure is cattle.
 Cloud Platform team should use a 'delete and replace' process to perform upgrades, fix problems and disaster recovery.

+Clusters are cattle.
+We can't have one cluster, vulnerable to a fault, YOLO changes and upgrades.
+Clusters need to be disposible.
+Replacement is automatic and seamless.

 ### Constant reinvention